flora-hang/Recipe-book-with-Scaler/README.md

 ## User Story
 - I want to be able to add original and adjusted recipes to my recipe collection
-- I want to be able to convert between units
 - I want to be able to view my recipe collections
 - I want to be able to scale my recipes
 - I want to be able to access the original recipe through the scale recipe through a link
 - I want to be able to specify the portion, preparation time, and list of ingredients for each recipe
 - I want to be able to filter my recipes according to preparation time and ingredients
-- I want to be able to classify my recipes according to dietary restrictions (kosher, vegitarian, etc.)